 Toronto, ON M4Y 2W8

 All feedback will be directed to the Senior Vice President, Administration.
-Response time will depend on the complexity of the issue.

 Any policy of University of Toronto Press that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.